-- Operating an aging-in-place group to determine the needs of vulnerable populations and senior citizens and coordinate service delivery - Acting as an intermediary between tenants and landlords to achieve better housing outcomes and prevent evictions when possible - Educating landlords and clients on available funding, such as through the CA COVID-19 rent relief program (i.e. Housing is Key).
+- Operating an aging-in-place group to determine the needs of vulnerable populations and senior citizens and coordinate service delivery - Acting as an intermediary between tenants and landlord: Deleted: Act achieve better housing outcomes and prevent evictions when possible - Educating landlords and clients on available funding, such as through the CA COVID-19 rent relief program (i.e. Housing is Key).

+Deleted: ¶
-- Continue the administration and application of the City's Rent Stabilization Ordinance (RSO) by investigating tenant complaints regarding unlawful rent increases, service reductions, evictions and relocations - Create a program for annual inspections of housing to be conducted by the Rent Stabilization Office by 2024 - Develop a rental assistance pilot program to help offset annual rent increases in 2024 - Ensure compliance with residential unit replacement state law (SB 330/SB 8 and Density Bonus law, if applicable) whenever redevelopment of existing residential properties occurs in the multi-family residential areas or mixed use overlay zone

-Target: Investigate all complaints and resolve within 45 days

-Timeline: On-going throughout the planning period

-Responsible City Section: Rent Stabilization Office, Community
+Action nema.
+Continue the administration and application of the City's R ent Stabilization Ordinance (RSO) by investigating ten Deleted: ordinance to investigate complaints regarding unlawful rent increases, serv Deleted: . reductions, evictions and relocations.
+Create a program for annual inspections of housing to conducted by the Rent Stabilization Office by 2024.
+Develop a rental assistance pilot program to help offset and rent increases in 2024.
+Ensure compliance with residential unit replacement state (SB 330/SB 8 and Density Bonus law, if applicable) whene redevelopment of existing residential properties occurs in multi-family residential areas or mixed use overlay zone Target: Investigate all complaints and resolve within 45 days Timeline: On-going throughout the planning period Funding Source: Department Budget Responsible City Section: Rent Stabilization Office, Commu Development Department for the year, whichever is higher, and provides tenant protections through required noticing of rent increases and evictions.
+The program also requires that landlords register their properties with the Rent Stabilization office on an annual basis to monitor information about the existing multi-family units in the City and ensure compliance with the Rent Stabilization ordinance.
+Rent Stabilization staff respond to approximately 5,000 to 5,6 inquiries from residents or landlords annually, with approximately 400-600 complaints opened each year.
+Most complaints are resolved within 45 days, with the remainder being referred to "stepped up enforcement Deleted: systematic or Deleted: , and will discuss this with the City Council by the end of 202 3 ; Deleted: ¶ Deleted: Imp 9.7 Monitoring Affordable Housing and Residential Displacement